markgoodson/neg101/PITCHME.md

 - An insurance policy
 - Gives you confidence
 - Two (or more) BATNAs are better than one
-- Don’t Reveal a Weak BATNA.
+- Don’t Reveal a Weak BATNA
 ---
 ## BATNA for sellers
 - Only have capacity to work with one customer/partner at the moment